jabes/pinup-reports/README.md

 ### Install

-Before we get started, you should first provision the [Pinup](https://github.com/jabes/pinup) environment, since this library uses the database hosted on that machine.

 ```bash
 vagrant plugin install vagrant-hostsupdater
 vagrant up
 ```

-The server will now be available on the [pinup-reports.dev](http://pinup-reports.dev/) domain.
+- The server will now be available on the [pinup-reports.dev](http://pinup-reports.dev/) domain.
+- phpMyAdmin will be available at [pinup-reports.dev/phpmyadmin](http://pinup-reports.dev/phpmyadmin).

 ### Screenshots